thorgrimjansrud/redis-codesys-lib/readme/excists.md

 ## Codesys usage

-Checks if the key excists or not:
+Checks if the keys excists or not:

 ```
 VAR